siddsaad/TextExchange/README.md

 -you can edit any file or code by clicking the edit button on the top corner

--after you edit the codes, make sure you add comments (or questions but we can do this via Slack)
+-after you edit the codes, make sure you document and add comments (or questions but we can do this via Slack)

 -you can also create a branch( basically a copy of this repository so you can edit/add codes on your own without affecting this "master" branch, if you're unclear here's a link that helps https://guides.github.com/activities/hello-world/ )